pipekey/devopsplay/README.md

 ### SRV2, controller & gateway

 SRV2 is configured and administered locally/manually for now.
-The nodes are administered from here using ansible.
+The nodes are administered from srv2 using ansible.

 [SRV2 configuration procedure](/docs/srv2_config.md)